alexandrezlima/documentations/docs/lockon.md

     Yes, you can.
 [Here is a video](https://youtu.be/zYj4zVBlftE?list=PLHdESzTufIOS8v6lpmFAojAq0arxGNomT) showing how you can do that.
 The basic ideia is to mark the variable `SearchTargetBaseDirection` of the `BPC_LockOn` component as `UseCharacterDirection`.

 ??? question "My game is a platform game.
 Can I use this asset to lock-on?"
     Yes, you can.
 The setup process is similar to the question above, but in this case, mark the variable `bRotateCamera` as false.
+Also, if you want to lock-on targets behind your player, mark the variable `bConsiderOffscreenTargets` as true in the `LockOn` component reference.

 ??? question "My game is a splitscreen project.
 Can I use this asset to lock-on?"
     Yes, you can.
 This system includes native support for splitscreen projects.